Skip to content

 Section titled “Hands-On Exercise: Build a Multi-Cluster Monitoring Stack”

-In this exercise, you will deploy a monitoring stack with Prometheus, Thanos Sidecar, OpenTelemetry Collector, Loki, and Grafana in a local cluster.
+In this advanced exercise, you will manually provision and configure a robust monitoring stack featuring Prometheus, a simulated Thanos Sidecar arrangement, an OpenTelemetry Collector, Loki for log aggregation, and Grafana for visualization.

 Task 1: Deploy Prometheus with Thanos Sidecar